 The bill amends the Strong Readers Act to enhance teacher certification requirements and improve reading assessments for students in Oklahoma.
 Starting July 1, 2025, individuals seeking certification in early childhood, elementary, or special education must successfully complete a comprehensive reading instruction assessment.
-The bill also modifies the purpose of reading assessments to include adjuncts in required instruction and removes the requirement for certain teacher candidates to pass specific assessments prior to graduation.
-Additionally, it eliminates certain reporting requirements and modifies the use of the Statewide Literacy Revolving Fund, which will now support training in the science of reading for teacher preparation programs.
+The bill also modifies the purpose of reading assessments, removes the requirement for certain teacher candidates to pass specific assessments before graduation, and adds adjuncts to required instruction.
+Additionally, it updates the use of the Statewide Literacy Revolving Fund and alters the requirements for teacher preparation program students to complete specific training.

 Floor (House): 70-1210.508C, 70-1210.508F